Rio Ferdinand blames ‘male chauvinists’ and ‘archaic thinking’ for Lioness abuse

 “This is something that needs doing now,” Ferdinand said.
 “As we speak, there are young girls and women who are actually suicidal.”

-His comments come after a coroner recently ruled the “negative effects of online content” had contributed to the death of Molly Russell - a 14-year-old girl from Harrow in northwest London who took her own life in November 2017.
+His comments come after a coroner recently ruled the “negative effects of online content” had contributed to the death of Molly Russell, a 14-year-old girl from Harrow in northwest London, who took her own life in November 2017.

 Ferdinand has signed an open letter, written by EE, urging the government to provide greater protection to women and girls online by implementing stricter measures in the greatly delayed Online Safety Bill.